gitendo/bm7j/README.md

 - Intelligent Systems assembler and linker
 - [isx2gb](https://github.com/gitendo/isx2gb) - get latest version, available from my repository

-After successful assembly and linking proces you should get translated file  `bm7j-patched.gbc` in `rom` directory.
+After successful assembly and linking process you should get translated file  `bm7j-patched.gbc` in `rom` directory.
 Feel free to PR makefile for Linux users - I'm too lazy to create one.

 Pictures of limited run physical release for die hard collectors and Macross fans!
 (Nope, I don't sell these so don't ask.)